-Like most, if not all, people I know, I was raised to believe that being in a loving committed relationship is something that I should not only want, but actively seek out.
-And, like everyone I know, I have experienced a great deal of joy and pain in both the pursuit and attainment of romantic love.
+Like most people I know, I was raised to believe that being in a loving committed relationship is something that I should not only want, but actively seek out.
+And like everyone I know, I have experienced a great deal of joy and pain in both the pursuit and attainment of romantic love.
 A few years ago I entered into my first serious relationship with someone I cared deeply about.
-However, like many couples I’ve known over the years, our love didn’t last, and just four years after getting married we decided to break up.
+However, like many couples I’ve known over the years our love didn’t last, and just four years after getting married we decided to break up.

 Everywhere I turn there seems to be some hint to the idea that single people are not as happy or content as those lucky souls who have found ‘the one.’

-Should you happen to find yourself wondering whether your single friend or family member has found someone yet, I beg you to reconsider whether this is an important question to ask.
+Should you happen to find yourself wondering whether your single friend or family member has found someone yet, it might be worth considering whether this is an important question to ask.

 To leave a comment, please visit my Facebook page and do so there.